prabowo02/CP/icpcsg18/README.md

 | wiknow | Data Structure, Segment Tree | 3 |

 I think this is the easiest ICPC Regional I have ever participated in, although the scoreboard tells otherwise...
-Nevertheless, the organizer successfully gave a very nice problemset, because it is:
+Nevertheless, the organizer successfully gave a very nice problemset.
-- Good: No "weird" (rare) algorithm is needed.
-Everything depends on your creativity to approach the problem.
-- Well-balanced: The difficulties are uniformly distributed (no difficulty spike except for magicalstring); the number of easy and hard problems are just right.
-- Diverse: Covers varying topics.